Degrees in Human Services

 Communication and Social Skills

 A human service professional, you won’t be shocked to find out, spends a lot of time dealing with humans.
 That means communication skills are key.
 You will be expected to learn written and verbal communication styles, focusing on clarity and empathy in order to help you get your point across with compassion but without confusion.
-Maybe most importantly, you will learn active listening skills, improving your communications skills by drawing information out of your clients while you build trust and understanding.
+Maybe most importantly, you will learn active listening skills, improving your communication skills by drawing information out of your clients while you build trust and understanding.

 Human Psychology

 When you deal with humans, you inevitably deal with human psychology.
 With a human service degree, jobs available to you involve working with folks who probably have even deeper psychological issues than most.
-A crucial part of helping them is understanding those issues, so you’ll receive training in basic psychology, both for individuals and social psychology.
+A part of helping them is understanding those issues, so you’ll receive training in basic psychology, both for individuals and social psychology.
 You’ll also have classes in counseling in both individual and group settings.

 Problem-Solving